All Episodes

 This and a myriad of other specifics helped to topple Gingrich in 98.

-In my run for the presidency in 96, Dole writes here, a Democrats greeted me with a number of negative TV ads, and in every one of them, Newt was in the ad.
+In my run for the presidency in 96, Dole writes here, Democrats greeted me with a number of negative TV ads, and in every one of them, Newt was in the ad.

-He was very unpopular, and I'm not only certain that this did not help me, but that it also cost house seats that year.
+He was very unpopular, and I'm not only certain that this did not help me, but that it also cost House seats that year.

 Newt would show up at the campaign headquarters with an empty ice bucket in his hand.